 Streamline messaging and communication.

 A contact center is at the forefront of communication with customers.
 To decrease customer effort and deliver more effective communication, send out proactive notifications to appropriate channels.
 By anticipating frequent customer inquiries, this solution can reduce and redirect inbound inquiries to the contact center, which not only helps customers, but also relieves stress for agents.
-Read this case study with Kiwi.com to learn how they were able to send messages to customers to prevent overloading agents during an emergency.
+One of our clients was able to send messages to customers to prevent overloading agents during an emergency.
 It’s important to have a technology in place that is able to deliver these proactive messages.

 Scale, and fast.